Traveling to Mexico With Your Dog: 2026 Entry Guide

 Veterinary Care

 Mexico has good veterinary care in major cities and tourist areas.
-Costs are significantly lower than U.S. rates — a veterinary exam might cost $15–$30 USD, and even specialized care is a fraction of U.S. prices.
-The quality of care varies; larger cities (CDMX, Guadalajara, Monterrey) have internationally trained vets and modern facilities.
+Costs are significantly lower than US rates — a veterinary exam might cost $15-30 USD, and even specialized care is a fraction of US prices.
+Larger cities (CDMX, Guadalajara, Monterrey) have internationally trained vets and modern facilities.

 Parasites and Preventatives

-Mexico’s warm climate, especially on the coasts, supports year-round flea, tick, and mosquito activity.
-Heartworm is endemic in many areas of Mexico.
+Mexico’s warm climate supports year-round flea, tick, and mosquito activity.
+Heartworm is endemic in many areas.
 Before your trip:

 Food and Water Safety

-Your dog’s stomach bacteria are adapted to your home environment.
-Switching to local water can cause gastrointestinal upset — just as it can for humans.
-Use bottled or filtered water for your dog throughout Mexico travel, and carry enough of your dog’s regular food to avoid sudden diet changes.
+Your dog’s stomach is adapted to your home environment.
+Use bottled or filtered water for your dog throughout Mexico, and carry enough of your dog’s regular food to avoid sudden diet changes.
+Sudden dietary changes can cause gastrointestinal upset.

 Returning to the United States

-Returning to the U.S. with your dog from Mexico is straightforward.
-U.S. Customs and Border Protection (CBP) requires:
+Returning to the US with your dog from Mexico requires careful preparation in 2026.
+US Customs and Border Protection requires:

 Mexico is genuinely one of the best countries in the world for dog travel.
-The combination of easy entry requirements, warm and outdoor-centric culture, excellent food scene, varied landscapes (beach, jungle, mountains, colonial cities), and affordable costs makes it an ideal destination for the dog-traveling family.
-Whether you’re camping in Baja, exploring the streets of Oaxaca, or relaxing at an all-inclusive in Playa Mujeres, your dog is welcome.
+The combination of relatively easy entry requirements, warm and outdoor-centric culture, excellent food, varied landscapes (beach, jungle, mountains, colonial cities), and affordable costs makes it an ideal destination for the dog-traveling family.
+Whether you are camping in Baja, exploring the streets of Oaxaca, or relaxing at a boutique hotel in Tulum, your dog is welcome.
+A Kurgo Tru-Fit crash-tested harness and a compact first aid kit round out the essentials for road trips through Mexico.

 Last updated: February 2026.
 Entry requirements verified against SENASICA and USDA APHIS documentation.
-Always verify directly with SENASICA (senasica.gob.mx) and your airline before travel, as requirements can change.
-For US travelers, also check the USDA APHIS Pet Travel website for the latest guidance.
+Always verify current requirements directly with SENASICA and USDA APHIS Pet Travel before travel, as requirements can change with little notice.

 Get the best Pawventures tips in your inbox